Jump to:

 $$\int_a^b \Big( \frac{dy}{dx} \Big)^2dx=\int_a^b \frac{dy}{dx}\frac{dy}{dx}dx=y\frac{dy}{dx}\Bigg|_a^b-\int_a^b y\frac{d^2y}{dx^2}dx$$

 In the second section we assumed boundary conditions of zero, meaning $y(a)=y(b)=0$, and we will do the same here.
-Bringing it all together we have
+Bringing it all

 $$\int_a^b \Big( \frac{dy}{dx} \Big)^2dx=-\int_a^b y\frac{d^2y}{dx^2}\;dx$$